javier/questdb-trading-data-demo/README.md

 ### Ingesting the trading real-time data

 Once the infrastructure is up and running, you can navigate to `http://localhost:8888/`.
-You  will see three available scripts/notebooks you can run directly from your browser:
+You  will see two available scripts/notebooks you can run directly from your browser:

 * http://localhost:8888/notebooks/00-Ingest-real-time-data-from-a-file.ipynb